How to get rid of chin acne without declaring war on your face

 Acne is not dirt.
 Please let that sentence retire somewhere warm.

-The Williams review in The Lancet summarises acne as a disorder of the pilosebaceous unit, which is the tiny hair follicle plus oil gland.
+A 2012 Lancet study[1] summarises acne as a disorder of the pilosebaceous unit, which is the tiny hair follicle plus oil gland.
 Four things usually stack together:

 Is chin acne hormonal?